mciwing/mciwing.github.io/docs/statistics/hypothesis/General.md

 - **Avoiding Bias**: It prevents researchers from seeing effects that aren't there due to expectations.
 - **Falsifiability**: It's easier to disprove (falsify) a universal negative (no effect) than to prove a universal positive.

-XXXXXXXXXXXXXXXXXXXXXX
-XXXXXXX
-XXXXXXXXXXXXXXXXXXXXXXX

-## Conclusion

-Understanding how to formulate and test hypotheses is essential for conducting rigorous research and making meaningful contributions to knowledge.
-A strong hypothesis guides the research process, informs experimental design, and provides a basis for interpreting results.
-By mastering hypothesis testing, you enhance your ability to analyze data critically and draw valid conclusions.

-xxxxxxxxxxxxxxxxx

 ## Recap

 - **Independent Variables (IVs)**: Factors you believe influence the outcome.